encoredev/encore/docs/deploy/infra.md

 The instance type is chosen as the smallest available latest-generation type that supports auto-scaling (currently `db.m5.large`, with 2 vCPU / 8GiB memory).
 You can freely change the instance type yourself to handle larger scales.

-Additionally Encore sets up:
+Additionally, Encore sets up:
 * Automatic daily backups (retained for 7 days) with point-in-time recovery
 * Private networking, ensuring the database is only accessible from the VPC
 * Dedicated subnets for the database instances, with security group rules to secure them

 #### Pub/Sub
 When using [Pub/Sub][encore-pubsub], Encore provisions a combination of [Amazon SQS][aws-sqs] and [Amazon SNS][aws-sns] topics and subscriptions.
-Additionally Encore automatically creates and configures dead-letter topics.
+Additionally, Encore automatically creates and configures dead-letter topics.

 #### Caching
 When using [Caching][encore-caching], Encore provisions [Amazon ElastiCache for Redis][aws-redis] clusters.